 Pre-applications for the State of California Licensing Examinations requires the school's approval.
-Student may apply when they reach 1200 hours for cosmetology students must meet the following requirements to submit a pre-application:
+Student may apply when they reach 1200 hours for cosmetology and cosmetology make-up.
+Students must meet the following requirements to submit a pre-application:

-- O Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology. - 10 Theory Exam: All Theory exams require a 70% grade and must be up to date - 3 State Board Exam: The student must have passed two state board exams with a 70% grade - Service Tracking Form: The student must complete a minimum of 70% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed
+- O Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology and cosmetology make-up. - 10 Theory Exam: All Theory exams require a 75% grade and must be up to date - 4 State Board Exam: The student must have passed two state board exams with a 75% grade - Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed